Indulge your children’s fascination with the universe with space books for kids!

 This week I’m joining up with some fellow bloggers to create a rounded study unit on Star Wars.
 And I thought… nothing says Star Wars like learning about outer space!

-You can find these space books for kids at your local library or purchase through the affiliate links provided for your convenience.
+You can find these children’s books about space at your local library or purchase through the affiliate links provided for your convenience.

-There’s No Place Like Space: All About Our Solar System (Cat in the Hat’s Learning Library): Au revoir, Pluto!
 In this newly revised, bestselling backlist title, beginning readers and budding astronomers are launched on a wild trip to visit the now eight planets in our solar system (per the International Astronomical Union’s 2006 decision to downgrade Pluto from a planet to a dwarf planet), along with the Cat in the Hat, Thing One, Thing Two, Dick, and Sally.
-It’s a reading adventure that’s out of this world!

 Star Wars Study Unit

 In addition to offering recommendations of space books for kids,I’ve teamed up with some fellow bloggers to offer you homeschool and in-class unit study resources to teach kids about Star Wars and the rest of the galaxy!